 Moving along to Chapter 3 in The Art of Fiction.
 We go to war over the various dichotomies that (what Gardner claims) make good fiction, his weird beef against experimental fiction–or what he calls “intellectual toys,” and why he chose a weird moment in Helen of Troy to serve as his example to illustrate the novel.
 Let’s just say there’s a lot of sacking, burning, and pillaging–and not just on Gardner’s part–in this episode.
 Don’t worry, no heels or cities were harmed in the recording of this episode.
 For our exercise, Kim plots a realistic short story, beginning with the climax and working backward.

-Want to hear Renee take a stab (hehe) at this exercise (and not actually follow the prompt), go to Become a Patron!“>Patreon and become a member.
-Members get access to bonus content, like Kim helping Renee figure out what makes a good plot, extra show notes, and a community of writers–your hosts included!–working toward improving our craft as writers.
-In the episode, Kim proposed we come up with the Climax to a plot for each other.
+Want to hear Renee take a stab (hehe) at this exercise (and not actually follow the prompt)?
+You can get access to bonus content, like Kim helping Renee figure out what makes a good plot, extra show notes, and a community of writers–your hosts included!–working toward improving our craft as writers on Patreon.
+But in this episode, Kim proposed we come up with the Climax to a plot for each other.
 Our task was to work backward from that Climatic plot point.

 The Writing Exercise